github/codeql/python/ql/src/experimental/dataflow/internal/readme.md

 Extra flow, such as reading from and writing to global variables, can be captured in `jumpStep`.
 The local flow should be obtainalble from an SSA computation.
+Local flow nodes are generally either control flow nodes or SSA variables.
+Flow from control flow nodes to SSA variables comes from SSA variable definitions, while flow from SSA variables to control flow nodes comes from def-use pairs.

 The global flow should be obtainable from a `PointsTo` analysis.
 It is specified via `viableCallable` and `getAnOutNode`.
 Consider making `ReturnKind` a singleton IPA type as in java.

+Global flow includes local flow within a consistent call context.
+Thus, for local flow to count as global flow, all relevant node should implement `getEnclosingCallable`.

 If complicated dispatch needs to be modelled, try using the `[reduced|pruned]viable*` predicates.